Right to a name

 • The first name must not be a place name or family name.

-• You may not give more than five first names.
+• You may not assign more than five first names.

 And who gets to decide on the first name?

-Parents who have joint custody jointly determine the name of the child.
-If only one parent is entitled to custody, this parent may decide alone.
+Parents who have joint custody jointly decide on the child's name.
+If only one parent has custody, that parent may decide alone.

-If the couple is married and has a common married name, a newborn child automatically receives the married name of the parents as a surname or family name.
-So: If both parents are called Schmidt, the child is also called that.
-But if one parent is called Schmidt-Müller, then the child can also be given the double name.
+If the couple are married and have a joint married name, a newborn child automatically receives the parents' married name as their surname or family name.
+So: If both parents are called Schmidt, the child will also be called Schmidt.
+However, if one parent is called Schmidt-Müller, the child can also be given the double name.

-It is different if a married couple has different surnames.
-Here the parents - if they have joint custody - must decide by mutual agreement what the future family name should be.
-The surname of the mother or the surname of the father can be determined as the family name.
+The situation is different if a married couple have different surnames.
+In this case, the parents - if they have joint custody - must decide by mutual agreement what the future surname should be.
+The surname can be the mother's surname or the father's surname.
 This surname will then be given to all other joint children.
-What does not go is to call the one child Schmidt and the other child Müller.
+What is not possible is to name one child Schmidt and the other Müller.

-Also not permissible is a double name from the surnames of both parents.
-For example: the mother is called Ina Kramer, the father Tim Koch, then the child with surname Kramer or Koch can be called, but not Kramer-Koch and also not Koch-Kramer.
+A double name made up of the surnames of both parents is also not permitted.
+For example: The mother is called Ina Kramer, the father Tim Koch, then the child's surname can be Kramer or Koch, but not Kramer-Koch or Koch-Kramer.

 If the parents are unmarried, the following rules apply:

-• If the mother is entitled to sole custody at the time of birth, the child automatically gets the surname of the mother.
+• If the mother has sole custody of the child at the time of birth, the child is automatically given the mother's surname.

-• Given the unmarried parents before the birth of the child a joint custody declaration, the parents can determine the surname of the mother or father for the child.
+• If the unmarried parents make a joint custody declaration before the birth of the child, the parents can choose the mother's or father's surname for the child.

-• If the parents give the joint custody declaration only after the birth, a change of the child's surname can be applied for within three months at the registry office.
+• If the parents only make a joint declaration of custody after the birth, a change of the child's surname can be applied for at the registry office within three months.

-For the decision on the future surname parents have one month to think about.
-In the event that the parents do not make a choice regarding the child's surname within the month, the family court shall confer on one parent the right to determine the surname alone.
+Parents have one month to decide on the future surname.
+In the event that the parents do not make a choice regarding the child's surname within the month, the family court grants one parent the right to choose the surname alone.

 Where can we find help and advice?

-If you have any questions about the possibilities of determining a family name, you can contact the relevant registry office in your city directly.
+If you have any questions about the options for determining a surname, you can contact the relevant registry office in your town or city directly.

-Explanations of the German law on names can be found on the Internet portal of the Federal Ministry of the Interior and Home Affairs BMI.
+Further information on German naming law can be found on the website of the Federal Ministry of the Interior and for Home Affairs BMI.